Accelerating a new generation of ocean change-makers.

 Edinburgh Ocean Leaders and COVID-19

 The ethos of the programme is to support leaders in situ, wherever they live and work around the world.
 COVID-19 has made this philosophy even more relevant.
-Therefore, although we have had to postpone some of the planned field mission and face-to-face interventions, we have enhanced our bespoke online leadership coaching, mentoring and meetings to ensure maximum impact.
+Therefore, although we have postponed the planned field mission and face-to-face interventions, we have enhanced our bespoke online leadership coaching, mentoring and meetings to ensure maximum impact.
 This includes our Ocean Leaders contributing to major online dialogues such as the Monaco Blue Initiative.

 The clear message is that supporting leaders to have the confidence and skills to navigate exceptional change in diverse contexts has never been more timely or important.

 Edinburgh Ocean Leaders (EOL) is hosted by the University of Edinburgh, and is financially supported by the University, the Prince Albert II of Monaco Foundation and other organisations and individuals.

 EOL is designed to accelerate the leadership, creativity and influence of exceptional ocean professionals working together to make a significant positive impact on the health of the World’s oceans.
 Our underlying ‘theory of change’ is that distributed, creative and enabled leadership is a prerequisite to achieving this urgent and transformational positive change.